xBlade58/smart-meter-platform-page/specification/3_Communication/README.md

     |SmartMeter|---|SmartMeterAdapter|
     +----------+   +-----------------+

 Communication to a SmartMeter will likely happen through a hardware connection or a infrared interface.
 The communication method is defined by the SmartMeter.
-It defines which communication capabilities it offers.
+It defines which communication capabilities it offers and how to use them.
+The SmartMeterAdapter MUST implement the communication method defined by the SmartMeter.
+Because of this restriction, this specification is not able to define a specific communication method.

 ## Communication between SmartMeterAdapter and Concentrator